 Below, we showcase a fraction of our world-class research in the area of family and communities.
-You can also view a pdf version and subscribe to our DISCOVER research newsletter to stay abreast of new developments in ACES research.
+You can also view a pdf version and subscribe to one of our ACES e-newsletters to stay abreast of new developments in ACES research.

 During early adolescence, especially the transition to middle school, kids face a number of challenges both socially and academically.
 Peer rejection, bullying, and conflict with friends are common social stressors for adolescents.